jtleek/papr/help.md

 # How do I use papr?

 Look at the paper on the right hand side.
-Rate it with the buttons on the left hand side.
+Rate it by swiping in the direction indicated on the left hand side.
 If you want, download your ratings.

 # What are my rating choices?